ubaldot/defrecs/README.md

 ## Application Layer
-The application is made by interconnected components stored in the `./application` folder.
+The application is made by interconnected components stored in the `application` folder.
 A component could be a PI controller, a Kalman filter, a sensor reader, a finite-state machine and so on and so forth.